Pokémon Adventures: Development

 Series writer Hidenori Kusaka was offered to make a Pokémon manga by Nintendo.
 Having been a fan of manga ever since he was a child, Kusaka quickly accepted.
 The serialization of the manga began in Shogakukan's 4th grade Elementary School magazine in March 1997, and since then, it has been serialized through other Shogakukan's magazines and platforms, including CoroCoro Ichiban!, Sunday Webry and Pokémon Fan.
 When writing the series, Kusaka always tries to add elements of amazements with the idea that the readers would feel they are actually playing a video game.
 Some parts from the story are based on Kusaka's thoughts of the Pokémon video games, which includes weapon designs and the areas where wild Pokémon live.
-His main focus in manga is to create Pokémon that looks attractive so that readers would appreciate them more.
+His main focus in manga is to create Pokémon that look attractive so that readers would appreciate them more.
 He also tries to balance the number of Pokémon trainers and Pokémon in order to be faithful to the game.

 During publication of the series, artist Mato fell sick leaving Kusaka to either cancel the series or select another artist.
 He decided to continue and chose Satoshi Yamamoto as Mato's replacement.
 Yamamoto felt pressure during his debut as older fans criticized his art in comparison to Mato.
 When he started drawing he had little knowledge about Pokémon, but still he was focused in the drawing for the new protagonist, Crystal.
 After working for a year, he was surprised with Kusaka's stories and wanted to make his pictures give a good impression.
 During the fourth story arc, Yamamoto mentioned that several of the disasters happening in the Hoenn region that he drew are based on his favorite horror and monster movies.